Logos52

 Workflow:

-1. Read notes/index.md, raw/Source Index.md, and recent log.md entries.
+1. Read notes/index.md, notes/catalog.md, raw/Source Index.md, and recent log.md entries.

-2. Read the new source from raw/ or Clippings/.
+2. Read the new source from raw/inbox/, raw/sources/, or raw/private/ when explicitly allowed.

 3. Identify source metadata: title, author, URL, date, type, topic, and publication/privacy risk.